raspberrypilearning/infrared-bird-box/worksheet2.md

 You should now be looking at `top` once again, you can see it's still running and has been the entire time you were disconnected.
 Press `Ctrl + C` to close `top`, and then you can type `exit` to close down the screen session.

 We can now make the Raspberry Pi start a screen for the `~/ustream` script at boot time.
-That way if the bird box ever loses power, from a power cut for instance, it will reboot and start streaming video to the Internet automatically without any human intervention.
+That way if the bird box ever loses power, from a power cut for instance, it will reboot and start streaming video to the internet automatically without any human intervention.

 Enter the command below: